cesaregarza/sendouq_analysis/src/rankings/evaluation/README.md

 # Tournament Rankings Evaluation Module

 This module implements the cross-validated loss function and optimization framework described in `plan.md`.
 It provides tools for evaluating and optimizing tournament rating systems using probabilistic predictions.
+You can evaluate both the core `RatingEngine` and the recommended `ExposureLogOddsEngine`.

 ## Key Components